-Click on the loop icon in the top panel of any darktable view to enter visual shortcut mapping mode.
+Click on the icon in the top panel of any darktable view to enter visual shortcut mapping mode.
+If you hold Ctrl while clicking the button, no confirmation will appear when overwriting an existing shortcut mapping.

 The mouse cursor will change as you hover over UI widgets, to indicate whether or not a mapping can be created: